-The Anchorage Community Land Trust in partnership with the Mountain View Community Council has begun the process of creating a 2013 Mountain View Neighborhood plan.
+The Anchorage Community Land Trust in partnership with the Mountain View Community Council has created the first draft of the 2015 Mountain View Neighborhood plan.
 The intent for crafting this new neighborhood plan is to have the plan officially adopted by the Anchorage Municipality.
 When adopted, this plan will provide direction and guidance to all developers and city officials who wish to implement projects in Mountain View.
 The Anchorage Community Land Trust was recognized and supported in a resolution by the Mountain View Community Council as the lead entity in crafting this neighborhood plan and getting it adopted.

 2012 Mountain View Community Summit

 The Mountain View Community Summit took place on October 5th and 6th, 2012 at Clark Middle School.
 The summit brought together community members in the Mountain View neighborhood to assess the progress of revitalization efforts taking place over the last two decades.
 This first-ever gathering of residents led to the sharing of needs, goals and dreams for the future of the community and will built new level of participation in crafting a targeted community plan for Mountain View.
 The event was styled as a forum where participants crafted action steps for the future.
 The Summit asked residents to Dream, Connect, and Act to imagine the future they wanted to see, connect with others to make it happen, and then be accountable to one another for their actions.